Picture of a lightly soiled CD music disc, showing the play side.

 Try the Suspect PS3 Disc in a Friend’s PlayStation 3 Console

 If it runs fine on your friend’s console, then your console may just be too old.
-Consider that if the PS3 machine that shows the issue is more than several years old, then it’s probably time for a replacement PS3 player.
+Or if the PS3 machine that shows the issue is more than several years old, then replace it.
 As mentioned, these players do indeed age.
-Their laser light output decreases as they age.
-Then this laser loss impairs the game console’s ability to read the optical data on the discs.
+Thus their laser light output decreases as they do so.
+Then this degrades the game console’s ability to read the discs.

 Try Cleaning the PS3 Disc